- As low as $779/Night

 This cavernous three-bedroom resort suites measures roughly 1,056 - 1,786 square feet.
 You will savor a king bed in the master bedroom, one king or two full beds in the second bedroom, one or two full beds in the third bedroom and one queen sleeper couch in the living room.
 Additional amenities include a full kitchen, washer/dryer, two bathrooms and a balcony. min. occupancy is eight.
 Private area sleeps six to eight.

 Discover the spirit of the sea at Club Wyndham SeaWatch Resort.
-Three spectacular vacation destination complexes and two oceanfront towers surrounded by handsome ponds and lakes, right between North Myrtle Beach and Myrtle Beach, South Carolina.
+Three spectacular vacation destination complexes and two oceanfront towers surrounded by charming ponds and lakes, right between North Myrtle Beach and Myrtle Beach, South Carolina.
 There are a full-range of close by and on-site attractions, beaches, premier golf courses, unique shopping and thrilling amusement parks just mins. away.
 Visitors will appreciate a more secluded part of Myrtle Beach complete with simple access to all its vacation thrills.
 There's even a private boardwalk leading directly to the beach.

 Offering roomy one-, two-, and three-bedroom resort suites that comfortably sleep four to ten guests and range from 581 to 1,786 square feet.
 Suites feature private bedrooms with one king bed in the master, and either: one king bed; one full bed; or two full beds in the guest rooms, with one queen sleeper couch in the living area.
-You will enjoy the economy of a entirely equipped kitchen and the convenience of a washer/dryer in each suite.
+You will enjoy the economy of a completely equipped kitchen and the convenience of a washer/dryer in each suite.
 Plus, a separate living/dining area with TVs throughout and a private balcony to compliment your resort suites.

 The reasons for choosing Club Wyndham SeaWatch Resort are countless.
 Family fun days packed with appealing beachside festivals, premier eateries and of course, memorable white sandy beaches.
 Shoppers will enjoy painless access to the Tanger Outlet Center and Myrtle Beach Mall.
 A golfer's delight is right down the street.
-Appreciate a day on the lush green fairways at World Tour Golf Links and Grandiose Dunes Golf Club.
+Savor a day on the lush green fairways at World Tour Golf Links and Grandiose Dunes Golf Club.
 Satiate your appetite at Sea Captain's House Restaurant or the fun-filled Jimmy Buffets Margaritaville.
 No matter what you're in the mood for, you are sure to discover it all at Club Wyndham SeaWatch Resort.

 Club Wyndham SeaWatch is your personal playground to a multitude of on- and off-site Myrtle Beach adventures.
 Take a walk down the private boardwalk leading right to the beach.
 Watch the sun set over the Atlantic or search for impressive seashells located in the sand.
 At this premier vacation resort, there are plenty of ways to get soaked.
 Two Indoor and five outdoor swimming pools let you take a dip in between sunbathing, while the lazy river creates a full afternoon of well-deserved relaxation.
 The on-site laundry facilities are sure to save you a bundle.
 The whole family can pack light and not worry about paying for those expensive airline baggage costs.
 Even better are the resort activities programs, game room and playground for non-stop family fun.
 Sharing your fun vacation stories with friends is easy with the resort's Wi-Fi.